 - Barrier repellents provide a 'chemical fence' intended for application around the border of the garden, deterring deer from entering.
-Unfortunately the majority of field-testing has been conducted on plantation forests, leaving the effectiveness of this method for gardeners somewhat unknown. - Feeding repellents are applied to any plant the deer are likely to feed upon, making them unpalatable.
-Whilst there are feeding repellent products available, these are marketed for commercial use and are very expensive, particularly given the need for regular application.
+Unfortunately the majority of field-testing has been conducted on plantation forests and it's not known how effective they would be in gardens. - Feeding repellents are applied to any plants the deer are likely to feed upon, making them unpalatable.
+While there are feeding repellent products available, these are marketed for commercial use and are very expensive, particularly as they need to be reapplied regularly.
 Many are also toxic and not suitable for gardens.